usgs/geomag-algorithms/docs/XYZ.md

 - mag is HDZ

 The underlying library provides calculations for both the basic conversions, such as get_get_y_from_mag, which is based off of Y = H sin(D), and higher level conversions, such as get_geo_from_mag.
 (Which converts HD to XY)

 Upper libraries only provide higher level conversions, ie get_geo_from_mag.
 This is the level most users should be accessing.

+Note: In the algorithm, all channels are uppercase.
+We use context (ie obs vs. mag), to differentiate between h,e and HD.
+This mirrors the various data formats, (ie IAGA2002, etc).

 ## Declination Angular Units